smaranjitghose/streamlit_course/Module 3/Module 3.md

 #### **Conclusion**

-By mastering `st.dataframe()` and `st.table()`, you gain the power to transform raw data into professional, interactive, and user-friendly displays, a core skill for building powerful dashboards and analytical tools in Streamlit.
+The combination of `st.dataframe()` and `st.table()` transforms raw data into accessible, professional displays that users can immediately understand and interact with.
+These fundamental display functions form the foundation of effective data communication in Streamlit applications, enabling you to present information clearly whether building analytical dashboards or simple data exploration tools.

 ----

 ### Topic 3.2: Metrics

 <br>